Product reformulation with endogenous unobservables: Evidence from the soft drinks industry levy in the UK

 Economics PhD Candidate

-I am an Economics PhD candidate at University College London with an engineering background.
-My research interests lie in Industrial Organization and Applied Econometrics, with a focus on studying firms’ product choices and growth dynamics.
-I am affiliated with the Centre for Microdata Methods and Practice (CEMMAP) at the Institute for Fiscal Studies and I am also interested in using unstructured data for economic research.
+I am an Economics PhD candidate at University College London.
+My research interests lie in Industrial Organization and Applied Economics, with a focus on studying how firms compete in the product space and their growth dynamics.
+I am affiliated with the Centre for Microdata Methods and Practice (CEMMAP) at the Institute for Fiscal Studies (IFS).